pritchardlabatpsu/goloco/README.md

 ### Step 4.
 Launch goloco:
 Prior to lauching this application, please see the data section for instructions on how to download the required models to your local hard drive and to modify application configurations and source code to access these files.

-This app uses three main services to operate--Redis, Celery, and Python Dash.
-To lauch these services open three terminals in the main goloco directory, activate the virtual environment in each, and run the following commands:
+This app uses three main services to operate--Redis, Celery, and Python Dash--to lauch these services open three terminals in the main goloco directory, activate the virtual environment in each, and run the following commands:

 #### Terminal 1.
 Start the Redis Service:
 ```bash